amcharts/export/README.md

 ### Annotation settings

-Since 1.2.1 it's possible to easily adapt the drawing features and the offered choice within the annotation menu.
-You can easily adjust the choice of modes, colors, widths or shapes and set the defaults when entering the annotation mode.
+Since 1.2.1 it's also possible to set some of the annotation options without the need to re-define the whole menu structure.
+You can easily adjust the choice of modes, colors, widths or shapes, and set the defaults when entering the annotation mode.

-Following setup shows you all available settings, if don't define the `drawing` property at all it falls back to the defaults.
+Following setup shows you all available settings.
+If you don't have the `drawing` property at all, it will falls back to the defaults.

 ```
 "export": {